DavidKinder/Windows-Frotz/README.md

 To be able to build the CHM help file, download and install Microsoft's [HTML Help Workshop](https://web.archive.org/web/20200810052030/https://www.microsoft.com/en-us/download/confirmation.aspx?id=21138).
 Note that this is a link to the version on the Internet Archive as the link to this on Microsoft's site does not work at the moment.

 Install git.
-I use the version of git that is part of Cygwin, a Linux-like environment for Windows, but Git for Windows can be used from a Windows command prompt.
+I use the version of git that is part of MSYS2, a Linux-like environment for Windows, but Git for Windows can be used from a Windows command prompt.

-Open the environment that you are using git from (e.g. Cygwin), and switch to the root directory that the build environment will be created under (from here referred to as "\<root>").
+Open the environment that you are using git from, and switch to the root directory that the build environment will be created under (from here referred to as "\<root>").
 Clone this and the other required repositories of mine with git:
 ```
 git clone https://github.com/DavidKinder/Windows-Frotz.git Adv/Frotz
 git clone https://github.com/DavidKinder/Libraries.git Libraries